 “Let each of you look not only to his own interests, but also to the interests of others.”
 Philippians 2:4

-Pray for God to guide you and find a local charity which needs care packs.
+1. Pray for God to guide you to find a local charity who needs care packs

 This could be a homeless shelter, women’s refuge or a Red Cross organization helping people affected by natural disasters or some other crisis.
 This website will help you to find local homeless charities

-Work out your budget per care pack and purchase your items.
+3. Work out the budget per care pack and purchase items

 Ultimately, what you choose depends on whether you’re making simple kits, perhaps in ZipLock bags, or something more substantial.
 The care packs pictured here included an insulated lunch tote and contained the following items: